kadimetla/doc-adk-training/training/module13-tool-context/README.md

     ```python
     tool_context.state['last_order_id'] = 'XYZ-123'
     ```
+> **Note on State Scope:** The `tool_context.state` directly accesses the state specific to the *current session*.
+While not explicitly covered in this module, the ADK also supports broader state scopes, such as `user:*` (for user-specific, cross-session state) and `app:*` (for global application-level state).
+Understanding this distinction is key for designing more persistent and scalable agent memory.

 This turns your stateless functions into stateful tools that can participate in building up a shared understanding of the conversation.

 #### 2. **Flow Control (`tool_context.actions`)**